 - Finely chopped zest of 1 lemon

 - Preheat the oven to 180° Celsius

 - Grease and line a loaf tin

-- Place the butter and sugar into a mixing bowl and cream together until light and fluffy
+- Place the butter and fructose into a mixing bowl and cream together until light and fluffy

 - Add the egg a small amount at a time and mix between each addition until completely incorporated

 - Fold in the flour, a third at a time